asilvestris84/RNA-editing-derived-neoantigen-prediction/README.md

 ## Tools cited

-This pipeline uses **Neoantimon** (DOI: 10.1093/bioinformatics/btaa901) for neoantigen prediction from annotated variants.
+This pipeline uses **Neoantimon** R package (DOI: 10.1093/bioinformatics/btaa901) for neoantigen prediction from annotated variants.
 Neoantimon performs per-sample peptide generation and MHC binding affinity prediction using **netMHCpan** and **netMHCIIpan**.

 ## Scope of the pipeline